Serving Northwest Florida Families For More Than 25 Years

 For snowbirds, probate avoidance is particularly important.
 If you own real estate in multiple states and rely solely on a will, your estate may need to go through primary probate in your state of legal residence plus ancillary probate in Florida or any other state where you own property.

-A revocable living trust offers an effective solution by keeping assets out of probate in all states.
+A revocable living trust can offer an effective solution by keeping assets out of probate in all states.
 By transferring ownership of your properties into the trust, you maintain control during your lifetime while ensuring a smooth transition of assets after your passing.
 Trusts also offer greater privacy protection compared to probate, which creates public records.

 For snowbirds with substantial assets, additional strategies may be necessary to address potential estate tax issues that arise from owning property in multiple states.